-Name for a former small, very steep vineyard in the community Dürnstein in the Lower Austrian winegrowing area Wachau, The name indicates the steepness of the slope.
-However, the vineyard above the garden hotel "Pfeffel" is no longer cultivated today.
-In the 1950s, the then "Winzergenossenschaft Wachau" - today's Domain Wachau - have the name protected and for a long time produced a brand name wine called "Dürnsteiner Katzensprung".
-Today, under the name "Wachauer Katzensprung" wines are produced, where the grapes can come from all over the Wachau.
-This also applies to the brand "Wachauer Himmelsstiege ".
+Term for a former small, very steep vineyard in the municipality Dürnstein in the Lower Austrian wine region Wachau, The name indicates the steepness of the slope.
+The vineyard above the garden hotel "Pfeffel" is no longer cultivated today.
+In the 1950s, the then "Wachau Wine Cooperative" had - today Wachau domain - Have the name protected and for a long time produce a branded wine called "Dürnsteiner Katzensprung".
+Today, wines are produced under the name "Wachau Katzensprung", in which the grapes can come from all over the Wachau.
+This also applies to the “Wachauer Himmelsstiege ".

-A “Dürnsteiner cat jump" of the year 1954 made a contribution to the Austrian history.
-Even during the final negotiations on the State Treaty in Moscow, the Austrian delegation took a stone's throw as a gift.
-In connection with the signing of the treaty on May 15, 1955, "Dürnsteiner Katzensprung", "Dürnsteiner Flohhaxn "," Poysdorfer Saurüssel "and“ Kremser Schmidt “official banquet wines.
-Riesling Dürnsteiner was in the evening in Schönbrunn Palace hollerin served.
-In the weeks before, the then Austrian Foreign Minister Leopold Figl (1902-1965) received numerous high-ranking guests from politics and diplomacy in the baroque jewel "Kellerschlössel" at the foot of the Keller mountain, Leopold Figl had a key to this cellar and the "Dürnstein catastrophe" was one of his favorite wines, Incidentally, there are still a few original bottles of this wine from 1954.
+A “Dürnsteiner Katzensprung” from 1954 made a contribution to Austrian history.
+During the final negotiations on the State Treaty in Moscow, the Austrian delegation was just a stone's throw away as a guest gift.
+In connection with the signing of the State Treaty on May 15, 1955 were "Dürnsteiner Katzensprung", "Dürnsteiner Flohhaxn "," Poysdorfer Sour proboscis ”and“ Kremser Schmidt “official banquet wines.
+In the evening at Schönbrunn Palace Riesling became Dürnsteiner hollerin served.
+In the weeks before, the then Austrian Foreign Minister Leopold Figl (1902-1965) received several high-ranking guests from politics and diplomacy in the baroque jewel "Kellerschlössel" at the foot of the Keller mountain, Leopold Figl had a key to this cellar and the “Dürnsteiner Katzensprung” was one of his favorite wines, By the way, there are still a few original bottles of this wine from 1954.

-The result was a dust-dry wine at 1.9 g residual sugar, 5.4% acid and 12.5% vol alcohol content, On March 31, 2005 in the Kellerschlössl under the bust of the former Foreign Minister in the historic "Figl-Eck" at the original wooden table, where Leopold Figl had sat at his nocturnal meetings, the solemn tasting.
+The result was a dust dry wine with 1.9 g residual sugar, 5.4% acid and 12.5% vol alcohol content, The ceremonial tasting took place on March 31, 2005 in the Kellerschlössl under the bust of the former Foreign Minister in the historic "Figl-Eck" at the original wooden table where Leopold Figl had sat during his nightly meetings.
 Then 10,000 bottles were filled with the wine.
-As part of the exhibitions “Austria is free" on the Schallaburg and "The new Austria" in the gallery Belvedere they were offered.
-Another 20,000 bottles with slightly lower alcohol content went into free trade.
-See also below Himmelsstiege,
+These were offered as part of the exhibitions “Austria is free” at the Schallaburg and “Das neue Österreich” at the Belvedere gallery.
+Another 20,000 bottles with slightly less alcohol content went into free trade.
+See also under Himmelsstiege,

-Kellerschlössl: domain Wachau
+Kellerschlössl: Domain Wachau

 State Treaty: © Austrian State Archives